Experience the Awe of Yosemite with Kids

 As toddlers do, especially boys, playing with pinecones, sticks, and rocks that they find around camp is always entertaining.
 He absolutely loved splashing and jumping around in Mirror Lake, or any stream of water for that matter.
 Upon arriving at the base of Lower Yosemite Falls, I think he was both in awe and a little frightful, since he had never seen a waterful of this scale before.
 Natually we did a lot of walking around with the stroller, although many times he did want to get out and explore on his own.

 Yosemite is a real special place, and we continue to return at least once a year.
 If you go during the summer months (June, July, August), prepare yourself for a massive amount of people, traffic, and full campgrounds.
 Don’t plan on driving anywhere past 9am because parking gets limited.
 The best strategy in the summer months is to reserve a campsite 5 months in advance online and then walk around with the stroller to a couple points of interest.
 They have a free shuttle bus system, which is great, but I’ve found it challenging with a stoller and not very flexible with it’s pre-defined route and stops.
 Bikes are also a fantastic and efficient way to get around the Valley and you can rent bikes by the hour/day, even ones with a bike trailer for kids.
 If you can go in the shoulder seasons, the crowds die down and it’s a lot more peaceful.

 Get swept up in the ambiance of Spain and enjoy all that it has to offer your family.

-Monterey Bay has it all, from sweeping coastline and charming little towns.
+Monterey Bay has it all, from sweeping coastline to charming little towns.